aiven/aiven-docs/docs/products/mysql/concepts/mysql-replication.md

-cloud provider or region, starting up new read-only replica service, forking a service, and some others to take extremely long time or depending on the situation practically not complete at all without manual operator intervention (e.g. new read-only replica might never be able to catch up with existing master because replication is too slow).
+cloud provider or region, starting up new read-only replica service, forking a service, and some others to take extremely long time or depending on the situation practically not complete at all without manual operator intervention (for example, new read-only replica might never be able to catch up with existing master because replication is too slow).

 To work around these issues Aiven operations people may need to resort